tcm-marcel/scripts/README.md

 scripts
 =======
+This is a collection of (more or less) usefull small scripts I made.
+Fell free to use/exten/ignore.

 fetch_imap
 ----------
-This script downloads all emails from INBOX, which have been stared, and tries to extract the MatNr from the subject.
-Then for theese a direcory with the MatNr is created, where all text-attachments are saved.
-Theese mails then get unflagged afterwards.
+Python script for fetching emails from an IMAP inbox and saving the attachments in directories.

 VCDdump
 -------
 Python script for the Raspberry Pi dumping the Activity of GPIO pins to a VCD file that can be read by e.g. GTKWave.

-First try, so the frequency is very low - but it works!
-Next try will be implementing VCDdump in C and maybe vor RT-Linux.
+(c) 2014 Marcel Kost